 - Illegal state transitions: Going from SBC Stop to SBC Sleep Mode.
 In this case the SBC enters in addition the SBC Restart Mode; - Trying to go to SBC Stop or SBC Sleep mode from SBC Init Mode.
 In this case SBC Normal Mode is entered; - Uneven parity in the data bit of the WD_CTRL register.
 In this case the watchdog trigger is ignored or the new watchdog settings are ignored respectively; - In SBC Stop Mode: attempting to change any SPI settings, e.g. changing the watchdog configuration, PWM settings and HS configuration settings during SBC Stop Mode, etc.; the SPI command is ignored in this case; only WD trigger, returning to Normal Mode, triggering a SBC Soft Reset, and Read & Clear status registers commands are valid SPI commands in SBC Stop Mode; - When entering SBC Stop Mode and WK_STAT_1 and WK_STAT_2 are not cleared; SPI_FAIL will not be set but the INT pin will be triggered; - Changing from SBC Stop to Normal Mode and changing the other bits of the M_S_CTRL register.
 The other modifications will be ignored; - SBC Sleep Mode: attempt to go to Sleep Mode when all bits in the BUS_CTRL_1 and WK_CTRL_2 registers are cleared.
-In this case the SPI_FAIL bit is set and the SBC enters Restart Mode.
-Even though the Sleep Mode command is not entered in this case, the rest of the command (e.g modifying VCC2 or VCC3) is executed and the values stay unchanged during SBC Restart Mode; - Note: At least one wake source must be activated in order to avoid a deadlock situation in SBC Sleep Mode, i.e. the SBC would not be able to wake up anymore. - If the only wake source is a timer and the timer is OFF then the SBC will wake immediately from Sleep Mode and enter Restart Mode; - No failure handling is done for the attempt to go to SBC STOP Mode when all bits in the registers BUS_CTRL_1 and WK_CTRL_2 are cleared because the microcontroller can leave this mode via SPI; - If VCC3 load sharing VCC3_LS is enabled and the microcontroller tries to clear the bit, then the rest of the command executed but VCC3_LS will remain set; - Attempt to enter SBC Sleep Mode if WK_MEAS is set to '1' and only WK1_EN or WK2_EN are set as wake sources.
-Also in this case the SPI_FAIL bit is set and the SBC enters Restart Mode; - · Setting a longer or equal on-time than the timer period of the respective timer; - SDI stuck at HIGH or LOW, e.g. SDI received all '0' or all '1';
+In this case the SPI_FAIL bit is set and the SBC enters Restart Mode. - Even though the Sleep Mode command is not entered in this case, the rest of the command (e.g modifying VCC2) is executed and the values stay unchanged during SBC Restart Mode; - Note: At least one wake source must be activated in order to avoid a deadlock situation in SBC Sleep Mode, i.e. the SBC would not be able to wake up anymore. - If the only wake source is a timer and the timer is OFF then the SBC will wake immediately from Sleep Mode and enter Restart Mode; - No failure handling is done for the attempt to go to SBC STOP Mode when all bits in the registers BUS_CTRL_1 and WK_CTRL_2 are cleared because the microcontroller can leave this mode via SPI; - Attempt to enter SBC Sleep Mode if WK_MEAS is set to '1' and only WK1_EN or WK2_EN are set as wake sources.
+Also in this case the SPI_FAIL bit is set and the SBC enters Restart Mode; - Setting a longer or equal on-time than the timer period of the respective timer; - SDI stuck at HIGH or LOW, e.g. SDI received all '0' or all '1';